 Affordance can be significantly reduced by the overuse of the flat design style.
 This can cause serious usability problems because the flat design approach eliminates the use of glossy or three-dimensional visual effects.
 The lack of these visual cues can significantly reduce conversion rates because visitors unconsciously use visual cues to help them navigate and make sense of a web page.

 Below is an image of the very.co.uk website which uses a flat design style.
 Notice that it is not obvious that both the “Hotpoint” and the “Shop Hotpoint Deals” boxes at the bottom of the screen are both clickable buttons.
-On a positive notice flat design does force simplification on designers which should reduce visual clutter.
+On a positive note flat design does force simplification on designers which should reduce visual clutter.

 Users don’t read screens!

-Affordance is an often overlooked aspect of website optimisation because people rely on their subconscious brain to use visual cues to help them interact with elements on a web page.
+People rely on their subconscious brain to use visual cues to help them interact with elements on a web page.
 However, poor affordance can create uncertainty and frustration which can significantly reduce user satisfaction and conversion.

 Conversion marketing – Glossary of Conversion Marketing.